 Rug Sizes for a Large Bedroom

-In a bigger room, you might have a huge size or extra-large bed.
-Utilize these harsh rules to pick a rug that will great examine a major room.
+Generally, in a bigger room, you might have a huge size or extra-large bed.
+So you need to utilize these harsh rules to pick a rug that will greatly examine a major room.
 Think about the estimations of bigger beds.
 A huge size bed estimates 60 inches wide by 80 inches long.
 A jumbo bed measures 76 inches wide by 80 inches long.
 A California jumbo bed measures 72 inches wide by 84 inches long or so.

 Rugs Under Dressers: